WISDAMapp/WISDAM/readme.md

 The [building guide](INSTALL.md) can be used to get started with building WISDAM from source.

 ### Documentation
-Currently, for WISDAM a manual is available which is show within WISDAM or can be found in the subdirectory of the distribution "_internal" called "wisdam_manual.pdf".
+Currently, for WISDAM a manual is available which is available within WISDAM or can be found in the subdirectory of the distribution "_internal" called "wisdam_manual.pdf".

 Also, the current documentation is available at http://wisdamapp.github.io/wisdam/